 The Public Information Map keeps the public informed of the incident’s location.
 It is used in public meetings and for bulletin boards and displays.
 Many different types of public information maps may be requested to fit specific needs of the public for information.

-The Rehabilitation Map is used to assist in rehabilitation efforts in the area of the incident; e.g., by the home unit or possibly by a Burned Area Emergency Response (BAER) team.
-This product is used in operational planning and public meetings.
+The Repair Map is used to assist in suppression repair efforts in the area of the incident, e.g., by the home unit or possibly rehabilitation managed by a Burned Area Emergency Response (BAER) team.
+This product is used in operational planning and public meetings..

 The Structure Protection Map tracks structures and resources that could be impacted by the incident.
 This product is used in operational planning and public meetings.